Jpsy/ha-ventilation-control/README.md

 * /img =
 Photos, screenshots, and diagrams of several components of the project.
 They are partially also contained in the PDF above, but this folder contains more pics and better resolutions.
 * /video =
-A video that shows how the LB1 can be controlled from the Home Assistant dashboard.
+A video that shows how the LB1 with integrated ESP8266 can be controlled from the Home Assistant dashboard.

 As time allows I will try to publish a new project description in the Home Assistant community forum.
 But for now this is all I have for you. **Sorry for the mess.**